Hexacrit/trainingTracker/readme.md

-Here's a sample `README.md` for your Flask CRUD app with user authentication, training tracking, admin features, and password reset functionality:

----

 # Flask Training Management App

 This is a simple CRUD (Create, Read, Update, Delete) web application built with Flask, allowing multiple users to log in and track their completed trainings.
 The app supports user registration, login, password reset, and administrator features for user management.
 Users can optionally upload certificates for each completed training.